 The report highlights existing programs that support resilient natural and working lands and identifies the needs for both additional data and dedicated capacity to carry on this work.
 Many climate-smart land management practices have positive co-benefits for ecosystems and communities.
 These cross-cutting solutions include avoiding land conversion, supporting water-smart land management, and protecting wildlife habitat and biodiversity.

 In partnership with the Colorado Department of Natural Resources.

-The draft Strategic Plan for Climate-Smart Natural and Working Lands is now available for public comment for 30 days, closing at 5 p.m.
+The draft Strategic Plan for Climate-Smart Natural and Working Lands was made available for public comment for 30 days, and closed at 5 p.m.
 MST on December 16, 2022.

-Comments on the Strategic Plan may be submitted through this Google Form.
+Comments on the Strategic Plan were submitted through a Google Form.

-Members of the public can also make verbal comments on two webinars.
-Each webinar will cover the same content.
-The sessions are free and open to the public but you must register to participate.
+Members of the public were also able to make verbal comments during two webinars.
+Each webinar covered the same content.
+The sessions were free and open to the public, requiring only that attendees first register to participate.

 - Colorado’s Strategic Plan for Climate-Smart Natural and Working Lands was identified as a near-term priority action to reduce GHG pollution in Colorado’s GHG Pollution Reduction Roadmap, published in 2021.

 - The Strategic Plan summarizes actions, including existing programs, that enhance carbon sequestration and reduce GHG emissions from natural and working lands: croplands, rangelands, forests, grasslands and shrublands, wetlands and riparian areas, and urban green spaces.
 This work compliments climate action by other departments to reduce emissions from energy, transportation, industry, and other sectors.